akkirajusuryatej/SuperUser/README.md

 4.Run ndk-build

-5.Done..Your SU binary is ready.Have fun :)
+5.Done..Your SU binary is ready.
+Have fun :)